kentcdodds/react-jest-workshop/INSTRUCTIONS.md

 Unfortunately I haven't had time to finish this (as I did with the AVA counterpart)

 On the plus side, Jest is pretty easy to get set up!
-And I have a few (free) videos on [egghead.io](https://egghead.io/) [here](http://kcd.im/egghead-jest) to help you get going.
+And I have a few videos on [egghead.io](https://egghead.io/) [here](http://kcd.im/egghead-jest) to help you get going.